Chemical shift (nuclear magnetic resonance)

 Nuclear spin, denoted by the symbol I, is the total spin angular momentum of the nucleus of an atom.

 The nucleus, with the exception of the hydrogen nucleus, is composed of protons and neutrons.
-Like the electron, a proton has an intrinsic angular momentum called spin, with a value of ½.
+Just like the electron, both a proton and a neutron possess an intrinsic angular momentum, or spin, with a value of ½.
 Another similarity between protons and electrons is that protons may pair up with anti-parallel spins, which results in a net proton spin of zero for each proton pair.
 The ½ spin and pairing up characteristics are also inherent in neutrons.

 Simplistically, we can regard nuclear spin I as the collective spins of protons and neutrons in the nucleus.
 Although there isn’t a formula to predict the number of proton pairs and neutron pairs in an atom, we can generalise the relationship between protons, neutrons and I as follows: